Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-\emph{Note that the irreducible weak $\ef$-bimodule $_0 F_1$ is neither symmetric nor anti-symmetric.
-Moreover, for $M:=\,_0 F_1$ we have that $M_0=M$ whose right action is clearly not trivial.\footnote{The weak $\ef$-bimodule $M:=\,_0 F_1$ also shows that \cite[Lemma~1.1]{FW1} does not hold for weak Leibniz bimodules.} More generally, $_\alpha F_\beta$ is symmetric exactly when $\alpha+\beta=0$, and it is anti-symmetric exactly when $\beta=0$.} \end{exam}
+{Note that $_\alpha F_\beta$ is symmetric exactly when $\alpha+\beta=0$, and it is anti-symmetric exactly when $\beta=0$.
+Consequently, the irreducible weak $\ef$-bimodule $_0 F_1$ is neither symmetric nor anti-symmetric.
+Moreover, for $M:=\,_0 F_1$ we have that $M_0 =M$ whose right action is clearly not trivial\footnote{The weak $\ef$-bimodule $M:=\,_0 F_1$ also shows that~\cite[Lemma~1.1]{FW1} does not hold for weak Leibniz bimodules.}}.

+{The following example shows that the tensor product of two ordinary Leibniz bimodules is not always an ordinary Leibniz bimodule.
+Namely, set $M:=\,_1 F_{-1}$ and $N:=\,_1 F_0$.
+Then $M\otimes N=\,_2 F_{-1}$ is irreducible, but neither symmetric nor anti-symmetric, and therefore $M\otimes N$ is only a weak $\ef$-bimodule (see Corollary~\ref{weakantisymmirred})}. \end{example}